leonardoGroppo/K2FranchiniGroppo/tutorial/1_k/1_lambda/lesson_2/README.md

 Let us continue our `lambda.k` definition started in the previous lesson.

-The `requires` keyword takes a `.k` file containing language features that are needed for the current definition, which can be found in the [k/include](/include/) folder.
+The `requires` keyword takes a `.k` file containing language features that are needed for the current definition.
+The predefined features are referred to using their relative path from the [k/include](/include/) folder.
 Thus, the command

-    require "substitution.k"
+    require "modules/substitution.k"

-says that the subsequent definition of LAMBDA needs the generic substitution, which is predefined in file `substitution.k` under the folder [k/include](/include/).
-Note that substitution can be defined itself in K, although it uses advanced features that we have not discussed yet in this tutorial, so it may not be easy to understand now.
+says that the subsequent definition of LAMBDA needs the generic substitution, which is predefined in file `modules/substitution.k` under the folder [k/include](/include/).
+Note that substitution is defined itself in K, although it uses features that we have not discussed yet in this tutorial, so it may not be easy to understand now.

 Using the `imports` keyword, we can now modify LAMBDA to import the module SUBSTITUTION, which is defined in the required `substitution.k` file.

 Now we have all the substitution machinery available for our definition.
-However, since our substitution is generic, it cannot know which language constructs bind variables, and what counts as a variable; however, this information is critical in order to correctly solve the variable capture problem.
-Thus, you have to tell the substitution that your lambda construct is meant to be a binder, and that your `Id` terms should be treated as variables for substitution.
-The former is done using the attribute `binder`.
+However, since our substitution is generic, it cannot know which language constructs bind variables; however, this information is critical in order to correctly solve the variable capture problem.
+Thus, you have to tell the substitution that your lambda construct is meant to be a binder.
+This is simply done using the attribute `binder`.
-By default, `binder` binds all the variables occurring anywhere in the first argument of the corresponding syntactic construct within its other arguments;
-you can configure which arguments are bound where, but that will be discussed in subsequent lectures.
-To tell K which terms are meant to act as variables for binding and substitution, we have to explicitly subsort the desired syntactic categories to the builtin `KVariable` sort.

 Now we are ready to define our first K rule.
 Rules are introduced with the keyword `rule` and make use of the rewrite symbol, `=>`.
 In our case,